Paul Krugman: Personal life

 Krugman has been married twice.
 His first wife, Robin L. Bergman, is a designer.
 He is currently married to Robin Wells, an academic economist who received her BA from the University of Chicago and her PhD from the University of California, Berkeley.
-She, as did Krugman, taught at MIT.
-Together, Krugman and his wife have collaborated on several economics textbooks.
-Although rumors began to circulate in early 2007 that Krugman's "son" was working for Hillary Clinton's campaign, Krugman reiterated in his New York Times op-ed column that he and his wife are childless.
+She, like Krugman, taught at MIT.
+Together, Krugman and his wife have co-authored several economics textbooks.
+In early 2007, rumors began circulating that Krugman's "son" was working for Hillary Clinton's campaign.
+However, Krugman clarified in his op-ed column for the New York Times that he and his wife do not have any children.

 Krugman currently lives in New York City.
 Upon retiring from Princeton after fifteen years of teaching in June 2015, he addressed the issue in his column, stating that while he retains the utmost praise and respect for Princeton, he wishes to reside in New York City and hopes to focus more on public policy issues.
 He subsequently became a professor at the Graduate Center of the City University of New York and a distinguished scholar at the Graduate Center's Luxembourg Income Study Center.

 Krugman reports that he is a distant relative of conservative journalist David Frum.
 He has described himself as a "Loner.
 Ordinarily shy.
 Shy with individuals."